 Measure (twice duh) and cut!
 I have to be totally honest.
 I teared up a bit when I felt her cutting the braids.
 But honestly, after looking at those gross photos of my long hair in weird braids, I’m glad they’re gone and serving a better purpose to a young child suffering from a disease who lost their hair.

 If you’re growing out your hair and thinking about cutting it, I urge you to consider donating it.
 Often times people think they can’t donate their hair because they need an absurd amount or virgin hair.
 And you just simply don’t.
-I hope this post helps to show you what can be possible and that you consider making a donation to a child who has lost their hair.
+I hope this post helps to show you what can be possible and that you consider making a donation that provides wigs to children who have lost their hair.